 If your company is a bit too much like Acme, focusing on customer experience instead of the funnel will help you take customer relationships to a new level.
 As you move from one-sized-fits-all to personalized marketing, your customers will experience fewer disjointed communications, more relevant and timely information, and offers that enable their own growth and revenue.
 They will purchase, buy more, renew, and even advocate.
 You’ll see breakeven, profitability and maximum life-time value.

-If your prospects are not fitting into your funnel, consider changing your model.
+If your prospects are not fitting into the buying stages of your funnel, consider changing your model.
 Treat the customer journey as an infinite loop that results in more revenue and loyalty over time.